 The energy intake reported by the subjects in group 1 during the 14-day study period was 1028±148 kcal per day, whereas their actual energy intake was 2081±522 kcal per day.
 Thus, these subjects significantly (P<0.05) underreported their energy intake by a group mean of 1053 kcal per day, or a mean for individual subjects of 47±16 percent (Fig. 2).
 These subjects underreported their energy intake even more if their total energy expenditure (2468 kcal per day) represents the long-term energy intake required to maintain a stable weight.

 Group 1 (the 10 subjects) who failed to lose weight were still not eating that many calories, only 1,800-2200/kcal/day compared to the control group, who were consuming 1,700 kcal/day.
-2,000 kcal/day, which is considered the “recommended” guidelines, to still be obese and not lose weight seems pretty bad and could be suggestive of metabolic dysfunction.
-We’re not talking 10,000 kcal/day like on those food YouTube videos, but modest amounts of food.
+Only eating 2,000 kcal/day, which is considered the “recommended” guidelines, to still be obese and not lose weight seems pretty bad and could be suggestive of metabolic dysfunction.
+We’re not talking 10,000 kcal/day like on those YouTube ‘mukbang’ videos, but modest amounts of food.
 Moreover, these are not elderly subjects or bedridden/mobility-impaired subjects.
+This soundly torpedoes the narrative of obese people eating ‘mountains of food’, if people would actually read the study instead of just link to it.

 In fairness to the study, they showed that the subjects in group 1 did not have metabolisms that fell more than 10% below predicted regression values, but this is not the same as using non-obese subjects as the control group.
 It’s possible that people who have no history of obesity may still have faster metabolisms than predicted by regression estimates and or compared to obese people or formerly obese people, controlling for body composition and other factors.
-The study never set to test that out, so people who make make this inference are reaching for a conclusion that cannot be drawn with the data collected.
+The study never set out to test this, so people who interpret the results to mean that obese or formerly obese people have the same metabolisms as people without a history of obesity, are reaching for a conclusion that cannot be drawn with the data supplied.

 The fact that to lose weight requires having to eat as few as 1,200 kcal/day as per the study, if anything, shows how absurdly small amount of food is required for obese people to lose weight.
+Thus, it is little wonder dieting has such a high failure rate.
 This suggests slow metabolisms can be to blame, among other factors, in agreement with other studies that Dr. Hall evidently failed to cite.
 The under-reporting of intake is orthogonal to this.